SumoLogic/terraform-provider-sumologic/website/docs/r/monitor.html.markdown

 - `slo_id` - (Optional) Identifier of the SLO definition for the monitor.
 This is only applicable & required for Slo `monitor_type`.
 - `queries` - (Required) All queries from the monitor.
 - `trigger_conditions` - (Required if not using `triggers`) Defines the conditions of when to send notifications.
 NOTE: `trigger_conditions` supplants the `triggers` argument.
+  - `resolution_window` - The resolution window that the recovery condition must be met in each evaluation that happens within this entire duration before the alert is recovered (resolved).
+If not specified, the time range of your trigger will be used.
 - `triggers` - (Deprecated) Defines the conditions of when to send notifications.
 - `notifications` - (Optional) The notifications the monitor will send when the respective trigger condition is met.
 - `group_notifications` - (Optional) Whether or not to group notifications for individual items that meet the trigger condition.
 Defaults to true.